SimonVutov/mobotic2/README.md

 mass in kg removal.
 Use built in rigidbody mass and drag for that stuff. simplify

 more wheel rotational drag.
 More realistic forces like that

-WHEEL ROTATING AROUND CORRECT POINTS, NEW GAMEOBEJCT FOR THAT POSITION